testus-x/ksh/docs/PR-HowTo.md

     * if the message title contains no reference to the issue ID, add the following tag to the body of all commits: `  See: #123` - replace 123 with the issue ID.
 You may add more using a single whitespace as separator.
     * max. line length: 80 chars
     * if more than one author should be named, add the following line for each of them to the end of the message body: `Co-authored-by: Given Name <email>` - the email should be the one, which the author used to registred with github.
     * important know how refs should be part of the commit message unless they are already inlined in the code.
-If github issue pages are not available, one should still be able to get the know how to understand the patch.
+If github issue pages are not available, one should still be able to get the know how to understand the patch pretty easy.
+  * Code units, commits, patches: One should be able to read and understand them pretty easy, quickly.
+So:
+    * keep them as compact as possible
+    * inline documentation where it makes sense
+    * use the issue page on github to discuss and track ideas, enhancements, tasks, bugs, brainstorming (the **what**).
+Document the results as compact as possible in the code or commit message.
+	* Code related details (the **how**) should be discussed on the related PR page.

 TBD: reword + include issue NR, rebase
 ```